robenkleene/prism/manual/src/full---help-output.md

         --inspect-raw-lines <true|false>
             Kill-switch for --color-moved support.

             Whether to examine ANSI color escape sequences in raw lines received from Git and handle lines colored in certain ways specially.
-This is on by default: it is how Delta supports Git's --color-moved feature.
+This is on by default: it is how Prism supports Git's --color-moved feature.
 Set this to "false" to disable this behavior.

             [default: true]